High Performance Computing

 HOW TO USE THE MARVIN CLUSTER?

 There are two ways for the users to use the Marvin cluster and access its resources.
 The most common option is to connect directly to the cluster using command-line tools or terminal.
-Once connected, they can execute commands directly on the cluster nodes.
+Once connected, they can execute commands directly on the cluster nodes using the terminal.

-Another way is to run graphic user interfaces (GUI) on the Marvin cluster.
-This option will allow users to have a more interactive and visual environment.
+Another way is to run graphic user interfaces (GUI) on the Marvin cluster with Open OnDemand Portal.
+This option will allow users to have a more interactive and visual environment with the web browser.
+With Open OnDemand, you can easily manage your files and use interactive applications.

 Below we explain these two options and we provide their corresponding tutorials to use the cluster.